 Jonathan Franzen is one of the most well-known writers today!
 He has written several books, including The Corrections and Freedom.
 Franzen picked up napping after quitting smoking.
 He would instead begin taking intense short naps and would “come surging back up to the surface and go straight to the desk and write.”
-Like other famous nappers, he reported extraordinary productivity during this time.
+He reported extraordinary productivity during this time.

 22. Kanye West (b.
 1977)